Key Takeaways

 The missing metric

-The most important metric is not whether people follow the policy.
-It is whether the policy is worth following.
-If your lagging indicators are flat after Day 60, the problem is not adoption — it is value.
+The most important metric is whether the policy is worth following, which matters more than whether people follow it.
+If your lagging indicators are flat after Day 60, look at the value the framework delivers before you look at adoption.
 Revisit the framework before blaming the people.

 The 3-Week Lean Governance Path for Small Teams

 - Week 2: Run the Family Test on your top 3 AI systems.
-The MVG Family Test: "Would I be comfortable if my family were subject to this AI system's decisions?"
+The MVG Family Test: "Would I be comfortable if this AI system made this decision about my family?"
 If the answer is no for any system, that system gets a gate review before anything else.
 Write a one-page acceptable use policy.
 Distribute it.
 Done.

-- Week 3: Implement one gate — deployment approval before any new AI goes live.
+- Week 3: Implement one gate, deployment approval before any new AI goes live.
 One gate.
 Not five.
 Not a governance committee with quarterly meetings.
-One gate: before any new AI system goes into production, one person reviews it against three criteria — data quality, bias risk, and user impact.
+One gate: before any new AI system goes into production, one person reviews it against three criteria, data quality, bias risk, and user impact.
 That gate takes 30 minutes.
-It prevents the $2.24M incident.
+It prevents an average $2.24M in expected annual losses from the kind of incident a governance hire is built to catch.

 That is it.
 Three weeks.
 No committee required.
-This is the Minimum Viable Governance applied to AI governance change management at startup scale.
-It is not comprehensive — it is sufficient.
-And sufficient governance that is actually practiced beats comprehensive governance that nobody follows.
+This is the Minimum Viable Governance applied to AI governance at startup scale.
+This lean version skips comprehensive coverage on purpose.
+Sufficient governance that people actually practice beats comprehensive governance that nobody follows.

-For the startup CEO: the question is not whether you need governance.
-It is whether you build it now for $0 (one person, three weeks) or pay for it later when the incident costs 10x your monthly revenue.
+For the startup CEO, the real question is timing: build governance now for $0 (one person, three weeks), or pay for it later when the incident costs 10x your monthly revenue.

 Build Your Governance Rollout